peterjmarko/llm-narrative-framework/docs/PROJECT_ROADMAP.md

 ## Journal Submission and Peer Review

 - [ ] **Solicit Pre-Submission Expert Feedback**
-  - [ ] Identify and contact key field experts (e.g., Currey, Godbout) for friendly pre-submission reviews.
+  - [ ] Identify and contact key field experts (e.g., Currey, Godbout) for friendly pre-submission (courtesy) reviews.
   - [ ] Incorporate feedback into the final manuscript draft.
 - [ ] **Final Co-Author Approval**
   - [ ] Secure final approval from the co-author on the revised manuscript before submission.
 - [ ] **Manuscript Finalization**
+  - [ ] Add ORCID iDs for all authors (if applicable)
+  - [ ] Verify all figures render correctly in final manuscript
   - [ ] Prepare the final version of the manuscript with numbered lines.
 - [ ] **Compliance & Disclosure**
   - [ ] Complete the TOP (Transparency and Openness Promotion) disclosure table and add it as an appendix.